Carl Landry: 2007–08

-On June 28, 2007, Landry was selected with the 31st overall pick in the 2007 NBA draft by the Seattle SuperSonics.
-He was later traded to the Houston Rockets on draft night.
+On June 28, 2007, Landry was selected with the 31st overall pick in the 2007 NBA draft behind Kevin Durant who was picked 2nd by the team and Glen Davis at the 35th pick for the team.
+Landry was later traded to the Houston Rockets on draft night.
 Landry sat out 33 of the first 36 regular season games of his rookie season before finally getting quality playing time late in the season, as he stepped up for the Rockets with a 63 FG%, while helping fill in for injured NBA All Star teammate, Yao Ming.
 He became a key role player for the Rockets' 22 game winning streak, the third longest (second longest at the time) in NBA history.
 He was subsequently named to the NBA All-Rookie second team.

 On April 24, 2008, Landry lost a tooth in Game 3 of the 2008 NBA Playoffs against the Utah Jazz.
 In that same game, he made a last second clutch game-winning block on Deron Williams to seal the much needed win for the Rockets, 94–92.

 2008–09

 Following his rookie season, Landry became a restricted free agent.
 However, his contract negotiations with Houston Rockets showed little progress.
 On September 24, 2008, he received a three-year, $9 million offer sheet from the Charlotte Bobcats.
 One day later, the Rockets matched the offer.
 On November 26, 2008, teammate Tracy McGrady sat out of a game against the Indiana Pacers.
 Landry came off the bench and put up 15 points and grabbed 10 rebounds for a double-double.
-Another career game for Landry during the 2008–09 season came on January 3, 2009 against the New Jersey Nets, where he led the team in scoring with 18 points by making 5-of-5 shots from the floor and going 8-of-8 from the free throw line.
+Another career game for Landry during the 2008–09 season came on January 3, 2009, against the New Jersey Nets, where he led the team in scoring with 18 points by making 5-of-5 shots from the floor and going 8-of-8 from the free throw line.
 Being the team's sixth man and averaging over 21 minutes per game, he averaged over nine points and five rebounds during the regular season, while leading the Rockets with a .574 field goal percentage.

 On May 7, 2009, Landry scored a playoffs career-high of 21 points against the Los Angeles Lakers in Game 2 of their semi-finals match-up.
 He shot 7-of-9 from the floor and grabbed a team-high 10 rebounds.
 Landry scored only 4 points in 22 minutes, shooting 2-of-10 from the field in his last game.
 He averaged 7.5 points and 3.9 rebounds per game while leading the Rockets in shooting with .557 percent from the field in 13 games during the 2009 Playoffs against the Portland Trail Blazers and the Los Angeles Lakers.